cedarwood plant cedarwood plant

 Cedarwood Essential Oil is steam distilled from the wood of the Cedar tree, of which there are several species, such as Cedrus atlantica, Cedrus deodara, Juniperus mexicana, and Juniperus virginiana, which are more commonly recognized as Atlas, Himalayan, Texan, and Virginian Cedarwood, respectively.

-Throughout history, Cedarwood Essential Oil has been used by various cultures, such as Native American and Tibetan communities, to address ailments ranging from minor discomforts, including coughs and hiccups, to more severe illnesses.
-In Ancient Egypt, Cedarwood Oil’s antimicrobial and insecticidal properties made it valuable for use in mummifying procedures.
+Throughout history, Cedarwood Essential Oil has been used by various cultures, such as Native American and Tibetan communities.
+In Ancient Egypt, Cedarwood Oil’s cleansing properties made it valuable for use in mummifying procedures.
 In these and other societies, Cedarwood was also known to relax the body and mind, making it ideal for use in religious ceremonies and spiritual practices, such as communal prayer and independent meditation.
 Today, it continues to be used for similar applications as well as for cosmetic applications.

-This article highlights the topical and medicinal benefits, therapeutic properties, and safe uses of Cedarwood Essential Oil.
+This article highlights the topical benefits and properties, as well as the safe uses of Cedarwood Essential Oil.

 CEDARWOOD OIL BENEFITS